HGray384/lrcfs-stats-reference-book/README.md

 # LRCFS stats reference book for judges
 This is the repository for the reference book.
+The book is built using the R package `bookdown` and interactive examples from `shiny`.
+Click on this link for the [bookdown documentation](https://bookdown.org/yihui/bookdown/).

 ## Build instructions
 To build the book, first clone or download this repository.
 Open R or RStudio in the base directory of the folder and run the following code: